microsoft/OpenAIWorkshop/labs/Lab_1_Automate_Mailbox_Responses/README.md

    ![](../../documents/images/lab-1-logicapp-2.png)

-Expand the first box "When an HHTP is received" and copy the URL to your text editor
+Expand the first box "When an HTTP request is received" and copy the URL to your text editor

 ![](../../documents/images/lab-1-logicapp-3.png)